haiguanl/GlobalRoutingProblemGenerator/README.md

 Heatmaps representing traffic on edges of different directions (horizontal, vertical,via) are given.

 #### 1. Python Version: Python3.6
-#### 2. Packages: os, operator, matplotlib, numpy, argparse, collections, spicy, sys, mpl_toolkits.
+#### 2. Packages:
+os, operator, matplotlib, numpy, argparse, collections, spicy, sys, mpl_toolkits.
 To install them:
 ```
 pip install <package_name>.
 ```
 You might need to install some extra packages in your environment to run the generator.

-#### 3. Parameters to be specified includes: number of generated problems (benchNumber),gridSize, number of nets in each problem (netNum), global capacity (capacity), maximum number of pins for each net (maxPinNum), reducedCapNum (number of edges with reduced capacity).
+#### 3. Parameters to be specified includes:
+- number of generated problems (benchNumber)
+- gridSize, number of nets in each problem (netNum)
+- global capacity (capacity), maximum number of pins for each net (maxPinNum)
+- reducedCapNum (number of edges with reduced capacity).
 In existing version of code, reduced capacity edges are set with zero capacity, i.e. fully blocked.
 ####  4. To run the generator, specify problem parameters as follows:
 ```
 python Main.py --benchNumber 10 --gridSize 8 --netNum 50 --capacity 5 --maxPinNum 2 --reducedCapNum 3